jimnoneill/poster-metadata-extractor/README.md

 A comprehensive toolkit for extracting structured metadata from scientific poster PDFs using three distinct approaches, each optimized for different use cases and accuracy requirements.

+## ⚠️ IMPORTANT DISCLAIMER

+**ALL ACCURACY ESTIMATES ARE UNVALIDATED** - These are rough estimates based on limited testing and theoretical benchmarks. **Actual accuracy can only be determined through proper validation using Cochran's random sampling methodology** as outlined in this document.
+Do not rely on these estimates for production decisions without proper validation.

 ## Three-Method Approach

 ### Method 1: DeepSeek API Extraction